Updated: Aug 31, 2021

 Being aware of the issue is the first step to improving it and there are exercises you can do to strengthen and stretch your neck and back to avoid permanent damage.
 Just as we’re advised to get up and move away from our desks every 30-45 minutes or so, we need to take breaks from our smartphones too.

-It is easy to get carried away reading our social media for hours or responding to a never-ending stream of text messages but it’s really important to be aware of our posture – hold the phone at eye level and keep the shoulders pushed back, and most importantly, put the phone down and do a few stretching exercises like these:
+It is easy to get carried away reading our social media for hours or responding to a never-ending stream of messages but it’s really important to be aware of our posture – hold the phone at eye level and keep the shoulders pushed back, and most importantly, put the phone down and do a few stretching exercises like these:

 Chin Extension – whilst sitting up straight, roll your head back towards your spine.
 Slowly open and close your mouth with your head tipped back.
 This helps your vertebrae to be released from the stooped position.